Chances are—even if you’ve never owned a fish before—you know what an angelfish looks like?

 Keep their tank clean, with frequent water changes, and always follow proper quarantine protocols when introducing new fish to the tank.

 Compatibility With Other Fish

-You should keep angelfish with non-aggressive fish who aren’t likely to attack their decorative and fragile fins.
+You should keep them with non-aggressive species who aren’t likely to attack their decorative and fragile fins.
 You’ll also want to keep in mind that they can turn on their tank mates under certain circumstances.
 Choose your tank inhabitants accordingly.

 Angelfish are generally compatible with the following fish: